What is Darier disease?

 Darier disease is a rare genetic disorder that is manifested predominantly by scaly or crusted papules.
 Like benign familial pemphigus (Hailey-Hailey disease), Darier disease is classified as a hereditary acantholytic dermatosis.

-Darier disease was previously also known as ‘keratosis follicularis’, but this is incorrect because the scaly papules do not arise from hair follicles.
+Also known as Darier–White disease, Darier disease was previously called ‘keratosis follicularis’, but this is incorrect because the scaly papules do not arise from hair follicles.

 Who gets Darier disease?